San Francisco debates reparations for Blacks: Is $5 million each enough?

 But those negotiations are not a fair model for reparations for Black Americans, he said.
 "There's no equivalent between four years in a concentration camp and centuries of enslavement and then years of racial terror and exclusion," said Tamaki, who serves on California's reparations task force.

-The debate has roiled local leaders in San Francisco, a liberal city where 85 percent of voters sided with President Biden.
+The debate has roiled local leaders in San Francisco, a liberal city where 85% of voters sided with President Biden.

 Since the draft report's release in December, the reparations committee has been inundated with hate mail, including emails and voice messages using explicit and racist language.
 Shamann Walton, the board member who authored the legislation creating the reparations panel, said in a recent Facebook post that members of his office, even interns, had received "threatening messages and some are fearful for their own lives."